input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 ### State update

-Updating the local state upon receiving a message
+Updating the local state upon receiving a message: Votes and blocks received as messages
+are delegated to the block tree.

 ```agda
     data _[_]→_ : Stateˡ → Message → Stateˡ → Set where